bitfocus/companion-module-studiocoast-vmix/README.md

 - Fixed missing Stream 4 and 5 options in actions/feedbacks
 - Added Local Variable support (such as $(this:page), $(this:row), etc...) to Actions that support parsing variables
 - Better support for Sequential Action Group (keep in mind vMix only acknowledges receiving a command, not that the command execution is complete, so some use of Wait actions may still be required in an Action Group sequence)

-**v3.9.6**
-- Fixed an issue with the upgrade script migrating existing `Overlay - Functions` actions to support the new parameters in vMix 28

-**v3.9.5**
-- Fixed issue with mix preview/program variables not migrating to latest version
-- Fixed issue relating to some audio Actions and Feedbacks set to the `selected` bus

-**v3.9.4**
-- Fixed issue with selected mix variable

-**v3.9.3**
-- Fixed issue with mix preview/program variables

-**v3.9.2**
-- Fixed missing MultiView2 and Mix options from `Output - Set Output Source` action

-**v3.9.1**
-- Fixed missing `General - Output Status` and  `General - Output NDI/SRT Status` feedbacks

-**v3.9.0**
-- Added Mix support for `Transition - Auto/Stinger Transition` action when using a Stinger transition
-- Added `Transition - Transition Effect / Duration` Feedback to check what effect (and optionally duration) is set to Transitions 1 to 4
-- Added `transition_X_effect` and `transition_X_duration` variables (X = 1 to 4)

 Older patch notes available in [docs/patch_notes.md](./docs/patch_notes.md)